rhomari/Unregister-httphandler/README.md

 }
 ```
-this will add the Unhandlefunc to ServeMux struct thant delete the handle pattern within ServeMux map containing the roots.
+this will add the Unhandlefunc to ServeMux struct that delete the handle pattern within ServeMux map containing the roots.
 I hope this helps someone achieve whaterver they need it for.